 Are you working on any exciting projects now?

-Currently I am working on selling one of my large e-commerce stores, which is considered digital real estate.
-With the earnings I would either invest in physical real estate or start up and grow a new store from scratch.
+Currently, I am working on selling one of my large e-commerce stores, which is considered digital real estate.
+I would either invest in physical real estate or start up and grow a new store from scratch with the earnings.
 I may even design and create my own branded product to sell.
-Right now I am working on increasing the value of one of my current stores as much as possible before selling.
+I am now working on increasing the value of one of my current stores as much as possible before selling.

 How have you used your success to bring goodness to the world?